 The psychologist has a university degree in psychology.
 It is a regulated profession.
-The big difference with the psychiatrist is thathe cannot issue a medical prescription and he did not go to medical school so he is not entitled to make medical diagnoses.
+The big difference with the psychiatrist is that they cannot issue a medical prescription and they did not go to medical school so they are not entitled to make medical diagnoses.

 Like the psychiatrist, he or she may have a psychoanalytic, CBT or other orientation.
 It should be noted that psychoanalysis is a very long therapy that can take several years.

-You can start couple’s therapy therapy, treat your anxiety or depression, with a psychologist You can start a couple therapy, treat your anxiety or depression, with a psychologist in consultation for example.
-There are also psychologists who specialize in adolescence or child psychologists.
+You can start couple’s therapy, treat your anxiety or depression, with a psychologist in consultation for example.
+There are also psychologists who specialize in adolescence or child psychology.

 If therapy alone is not sufficient and medical treatment is necessary, the psychologist will refer you to a psychiatrist.
 Conversely, the psychiatrist may also suggest follow-up with a psychologist instead of or in addition to psychiatric care.